dylansti02/python_data_project/README.md

 # Overview

 This project and associated repository served two purposes.
 The first and most basic was to develop strong knowledge of Python tools for data analytics.
-The only coding experience I had in data analytics previously was in R.  In addition, this project served as my introduction to Github.
+While I had strong existing knowledge of data analytics, most of my previous experience was in R.

 The second purpose of this project was to analyze the market for data jobs, specifically those in the United States.
 Analysis includes trends in skill demand, salary, job titles, and more.
-The data used for this analysis is sourced from Luke Barrouse's Python Course
+The data used for this analysis is sourced from Luke Barrouse's Python Course.

 ## The Questions

-I will be answering the following questionsL
+I will be answering the following questions:

 1. What are the skills most in-demand for the top three most popular data roles in the US?